MessicaH/DnD-Bundle/README.md

 - Choose at least two (but not more than five) features of the app that you are most proud of and explain why.
 - Include the challenges faced in implementing these features and the solutions you came up with to overcome them.
 - You can demonstrate strong problem-solving skills by providing detailed insight into your development process.
+### Follow the Journey
+Posts from working on this project:
+- After getting core Components pages created, some templated elements - [LinkedIn Post - 10 Oct 23](https://www.linkedin.com/posts/jessicahelmers_frontend-react-router-activity-7117660079432110080-69gx?utm_source=share&utm_medium=member_desktop)

+#### Previous To-Do Items
+- ~Copy/pasta 🍝 Week 9 content and convert into new React components~
+- ~Put above ^^ text and such into Container elements~
+- ~Resolve 🔧 Week 12_FINAL issue for updateState (re-rendering) when an item is removed - or use scrape & replace from Week 15 (which already works) ⚒️~
+- ~Add in Week 16-MyRouterApp bits for navigation and resolved React-Bootstrap-Icons usage ❤️‍🔥~
+- ~Update mockAPI "players" list data with saved .json file for names to have reverted version of players list 🎲~

 ## Add some code snippets or screenshots
 - Use a section for code snippets to highlight your best code.